Kama-ganah/DOM-XSS-using-web-messages-and-JSON.parse-DOM-based-/README.md

 # Overview
-As a penetration tester, I assessed the application’s client-side message handling and identified a DOM-based Cross-Site Scripting (XSS) vulnerability involving postMessage and unsafe use of JSON.parse().
+I assessed the application’s client-side message handling and identified a DOM-based Cross-Site Scripting (XSS) vulnerability involving postMessage and unsafe use of JSON.parse().
 By sending a crafted JSON message from a malicious iframe, it was possible to execute arbitrary JavaScript in the victim’s browser, demonstrated via the print() function.
 This project highlights the risks of unvalidated cross-origin messaging and unsafe parsing in modern web applications.

-# Steps Undertaken
+# Methodology

 Step 1: Analyzed homepage JavaScript to locate window.addEventListener("message", ...) usage.